JuPedSim/JuPedSim/README.md

 Then in a new window pass the `DISPLAY` with your own IP-address to the container by running

-    docker run -it -e DISPLAY=YOUR_IP:0 jupedsim/jupedsim
+    docker run -it -e DISPLAY=YOUR_IP:0 -v /some/host/folder/:/tmp jupedsim/jupedsim

 See also this [issue](https://github.com/docker/docker/issues/8710)

+This will mount `/some/host/folder` in docker's `/tmp`, which is useful to exchange data between your machine and the docker container.

+Issue: There is an issue after updating XQuartz: `libGL error: failed to load driver: swrast `

+It seems that downgrading to 2.7.8 solved the problem.

  Note: You can get you IP by typing in the terminal `ifconfig`.

 ### Windows